 - 1. The different designations and the funding, planning and operational circumstances that apply to the existing road network often leads to fragmented thinking there is no clear joined up local and national plan. - 2.
-Most of the SCR's residents currently commute within the City Region boundaries and the number of short trips undertaken by car in the SCR is high and we would expect the number of trips within the City Region to remain high as a proportion of the overall number of trips as a result of the SCR's growth proposals, but how any new or improved road space is allocated will be important to secure an overall reduction in car use in order to meet the SCR's net-zero targets. - 3.
+Most of the SCR's residents currently commute within the City Region boundaries, the number of short trips undertaken by car in the SCR is high and we would expect the number of trips within the City Region to remain high as a proportion of the overall number of trips as a result of the SCR's growth proposals, but how any new or improved road space is allocated will be important to secure an overall reduction in car use in order to meet the SCR's net-zero targets. - 3.
 The SCR faces significant air quality issues, with 28 AQMAs declared for NO2 across the City Region, whilst road transport accounts for a quarter of the region's carbon emissions, with 42% of those emissions associated with traffic on A roads. - 4.
 Whilst our roads are getting safer, people living in deprived areas of South Yorkshire, are still more at risk of being injured on our roads, with 25.4% of casualties reside in the top 10% most deprived areas young drivers, young motorcyclists and children are most at risk at the moment. - 5.
 Congestion and safety issues on the M1 between Junctions 32 and 34 and on the two-lane section of the A1(M)/A1 between Junction 34 and Darrington are constraining economic development, with significant use of the motorway for local trips to access housing and employment compounding these issues. - 6.
-Major roads such as the A635, A19, A61, A633, A630, A631 and A6195 provide the important links to the SCR's growth locations, but journeys are taking longer than five years ago, which will stifle the attractiveness of these sites for public and private transport. - 7.
-Network delays have a significant adverse impact on the bus network, as increases in journey times reduce the attractiveness of the bus as a viable option and also affect individuals' perceptions of accessibility to opportunities. - 8.
+Major roads such as the A635, A19, A61, A633, A630, A631 and A6195 provide the important links to the SCR's growth locations, but journeys are taking longer than five years ago, which has a significant adverse impact on the bus network, as increases in journey times reduce the attractiveness of the bus as a viable option, stifling the attractiveness of these sites and also affecting individuals' perceptions of accessibility to opportunities. - 7.
+Poor air quality, safety issues, driver behaviour and network congestion all serve to reduce the attractiveness of making short trips on foot or by cycle, which will be a crucial part of achieving our economic and environmental objectives. - 8.
 There is a lack of resilience in the SCR's road network, for example existing trans-Pennine road routes between the SCR and the Greater Manchester City Region (such as the A616 and the A628) experience a closure every 11 days on average, with two-thirds of these being longer than two hours. - 9.
 Whilst technological improvements, including electric vehicles, can help address some of the existing operational and environmental problems, greater provision of charging infrastructure will be required to support the transition to a low carbon transport network and there is a 'gap' in the smart motorway network between Junctions 35a and 39 of the M1 adjacent to Barnsley. - 10.
 Whilst freight operators indicate that network management, resilience and highway maintenance are priorities for them, road freight can result in issues in both rural and urban areas, including the suitability of routes for freight vehicles, community severance and pollution.